-A meta-analysis (a review of literature which uses statistical methods to combine evidence) by Singh et al. (2011). evaluated 14 studies with a total of 8216 participant patients.
+A meta-analysis (a review of literature that uses statistical methods to combine evidence) by Singh et al. (2011). evaluated 14 studies with a total of 8216 participant patients.
 The study raised safety concerns of an increased risk of cardiovascular events with the use of Chantix.
-This peer reviewed article has been criticized by authors as well as the European Medicines Agency.
+This peer-reviewed article has been criticized by authors as well as the European Medicines Agency.
 The FDA and Pfizer are currently undertaking a meta-analysis to address the deficiencies of the Singh et al., publication.

 To date, the reported increased risk of cardiovascular events due to Chantix has resulted only in weak warning labels.
-This is likely due to the equation that regulatory agencies use to determine benefit to risk of a product.
-Smoking has previously been estimated to account for as many as 30% of all coronary heart disease (CHD) deaths in the United States so 1% of patients having a cardiovascular event due to a cessation product may seem like a low risk to regulatory agencies.
+This is likely due to the equation that regulatory agencies used to determine the benefit to the risk of a product.
+Smoking has previously been estimated to account for as many as 30% of all coronary heart disease (CHD) deaths in the United States so 1% of patients having a cardiovascular event because of a cessation product may seem like a low risk to regulatory agencies.
 However, when extrapolated to 7 million users, this represents a potential risk to 70,000 patients.
-It will be interesting to see what actions are taken once the meta-analysis is complete and the FDA has reviewed the data in its totality.
+It will be interesting to see what actions are taken once the meta-analysis is complete, and the FDA has reviewed the data in its totality.

 Information on the FDAs advisories regarding Chantix found here.